solana-labs/solana-program-library/docs/src/signed-memo.md

 The Signed Memo program is an expanded version of the original [memo](memo.md) program.
 In addition to validating a string of UTF-8 encoded characters, the program also verifies that any accounts provided are signers of the transaction.
-An additional enhancement: the program logs the memo, as well as any signer addresses and verification status, to the transaction log, so that anyone can easily observe memos and know they were approved by zero or more addresses by inspecting the transaction log from a trusted provider.
+An additional enhancement: the program logs the memo, as well as any verified signer addresses, to the transaction log, so that anyone can easily observe memos and know they were approved by zero or more addresses by inspecting the transaction log from a trusted provider.

 ## Background